 Zanzibar Holiday – Part 3February 4, 2014 at 10:55 am | Posted in Africa Stories, Memoir -- Non-fiction Stories | 1 Comment

-Tags: Changu Island, Prison Island, Shannon Moeser, Zanzibar
+Tags: Changu Island, Prison Island, riding a toirtoise, Shannon Moeser, Zanzibar

 On our way to Prison Island in a motorboat, we roared past slow moving dhows and fishing boats.
 As we neared the island, I saw several buildings in front of a forest, but not until we landed did I grasp why the place was special.
 Dozens of giant tortoises lumbered along the shore.
 I was enchanted.
 One looked up as I approached it and Eddie persuaded me to climb onto its shell.
 It didn’t move while I perched on it and Eddie took my picture.
 Posing for this photo was much easier than holding awkward postures in a modelling session.